nvms/wingman/README.md

   ```

 - **Automatically replaces selected text** - OPTIONAL.
 If you have text selected, it will automatically replace it with the generated code block.
 This can be disabled or enabled per-command.
+- **Continue the conversation** - After the model replies to your request, you can continue the conversation by using the input field below.
+Conversation context is preserved until you start a new request.
+This gives you the opportunity to follow-up on the models' response, e.g., "What happens if the second parameter is null or undefined?" or "Can you also add a test that ensures the method throws expectedly when given bad input?".
 - **Elaboration/additional context** - OPTIONAL.
 If your command defines a `{{command_args}}` in its template, it will prompt you for elaboration on the command.
 This can be disabled or enabled per-command.
 - **Configurable API url** - This is particularly useful if you're using something like [https://github.com/go-skynet/LocalAI](LocalAI), i.e. you want your wingman to be driven by a local LLaMa model.
 - **Configurable model** - `gpt-3.5-turbo` or `gpt-4` are the two options currently available. `gpt-3.5-turbo` is the default.
 This is currently an `enum` but will likely be changed to a `string` in the future to allow for more flexibility, e.g. if you're using `LocalAI` and want to use a custom model like `ggml-gpt4all-j`.